Build with BQL

 }Mutations

 Send mutations to POST /mutate.
-Operations are inferred from the shape of your JSON — or set $op explicitly.
-Batches are atomic: all succeed or all fail.
+Operations are inferred from the shape of your JSON, or set $op explicitly.

 Create, Update, Delete